 Clause 1(2) modifies the eligibility requirements for judicial appointments contained in the Judges Act.
 Under new section 3(b) of the Judges Act, to be eligible to be appointed a judge of a superior court in any province (namely, a provincial superior court or a provincial court of appeal), a candidate must undertake to participate in continuing education on matters related to sexual assault law and social context.
 Social context training requires judges to consider the context of the cases they hear and not be influenced by attitudes based on stereotypes, myths or prejudice.
-According to a Department of Justice news release on Bill C-5 published in February 2020: "Social context education is designed to teach awareness and skills for judges to ensure that all people who come into the courtroom are treated respectfully, fairly and equally."
-30
+According to a Department of Justice news release on Bill C-3 published in September 2020, "[s]ocial context education is designed to teach awareness and skills for judges to ensure that all people who come into the courtroom are treated respectfully, fairly and equally."
+The justice committee amended Bill C-3 to specify that the social context includes systemic racism and discrimination.

 Clause 2(1) amends section 60(2)(b) of the Judges Act, which empowers the CJC to establish seminars for the continuing education of judges.
 The amended section stipulates that the continuing education seminars must include courses on matters related to sexual assault law and social context.
-These courses must be developed in consultation with persons, groups or organizations that the CJC considers appropriate, such as sexual assault survivors and organizations that support them.
-New section 60(3) further stipulates that this education must include instruction on issues related to evidence, consent and the conduct of sexual assault proceedings, as well as myths and stereotypes associated with sexual assault complainants in accordance with the recommendation made by the Standing Senate Committee on Legal and Constitutional Affairs.
+The CJC should ensure that these seminars are developed in consultation with persons, groups or organizations that the CJC considers appropriate, such as sexual assault survivors and organizations that support them, including Indigenous leaders and representatives of Indigenous communities.
+New section 60(3) of the Act further stipulates that this education should include, where the CJC finds appropriate, instruction on issues related to evidence, consent and the conduct of sexual assault proceedings, as well as myths and stereotypes associated with sexual assault complainants.

-Clause 3 adds new section 62.1 to the Judges Act, requiring that the CJC produce an annual report, which must be submitted to the Minister of Justice and tabled in Parliament.
-The report must contain information on the above-mentioned seminars offered in the preceding calendar year, specifically their titles, a description of their content, their duration, and the dates on which they were offered, as well as the number of judges who attended.
-As noted in the February 2020 Department of Justice backgrounder, "This requirement is intended to enhance accountability in the education of sitting judges on these matters and to act as an incentive to encourage their participation."
+Clause 3 adds new section 62.1 to the Judges Act to specify that the CJC should submit an annual report to the Minister of Justice, who will then table it in Parliament.
+The report should contain information on the above-mentioned seminars offered in the preceding calendar year, specifically their titles, a description of their content, their duration, and the dates on which they were offered, as well as the number of judges who attended.